ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] added check for new SQLite3 OO database layer with PHP 5.4+
 - [x] rename directory backend_templates.
 There is a risk that existing user template dirs have other files in it (not excluded by backend_show) (?)
 No.
 - [x] move new backend template files into own or current backend_template directory (?)
 No.
 - [x] Renamed style_sp_s9yold.css to staticpage_backend.old.css